 Local elections seen as test of president’s policy of engagement with China.

-Chen will meet P.K.
-Chiang, his Taiwanese counterpart, to discuss the proposed Economic Cooperation Framework Agreement (ECFA), a pact aimed at cutting import tariffs and opening the banking sector that should be signed next year.
+Chen and Chiang will be discussing the proposed Economic Co-operation Framework Agreement (ECFA), a pact aimed at cutting import tariffs and opening the banking sector that should be signed next year.

 “It’s all very clear [China] wants to use the economy as a means to force us to unification”

 “A lot of criticism here has been directed at Taiwan’s president, Ma Ying-jeou.
-They feel he is moving too far, too fast with China and they are calling on him to rein back the momentum on warmer relations with China.”
+They feel he is moving too far, too fast with China and they are calling on him to rein back the momentum on warmer relations with China,” he said.

 Hsu Wen, a 55-year-old businessman from the southern city of Kaohsiung, told The Associated Press news agency: “It’s all very clear [China] wants to use the economy as a means to force us to unification.”